VanishInbox

 Privacy Settings to Configure Once You're In

 Creating an account with a disposable email is only the first step.
 Discord's default settings share more than most people realise.
-Here's what to change immediately after signing up.
+Here's what to change right after signing up.

 Direct messages from strangers